OluwadareLab/DiCARN_DNase/README.md

 - tqdm 4.64
 - Pandas 2.2

-- ## Modes of Running Software
+## Modes of Running Software
 1. You can opt for a quick start using our already processed data.
 This is made available on [Zenodo](https://zenodo.org/records/14009742).
+Subsequently, follow the steps under the "Prediction with Analysis" section to predict and analyze.
 2. You can follow the data pre-processing outline below to manually pre-process your data.